SpotlightKid/qjackcapture/README.md

 ## License

-**QJackCapture** is licensed under the GNU Public License Version v2.
+**QJackCapture** is licensed under the GNU Public License Version v2, or any later version.

 Please see the file [LICENSE](./LICENSE) for more information.